Sustainable Events Guide

 Waste Reduction and Recycling

 Northeastern is committed to responsible and sustainable materials management.
-Through policies and practices focused on reducing, reusing, and recycling materials, the university diverts approximately 48% of materials from landfills (2022) Question about waste and recycling?
+Through policies and practices focused on reducing, reusing, and recycling materials, the university diverts approximately 48% of materials from landfills (2022) Questions about waste and recycling?
 Contact recycle@northeastern.edu.

 Reduce Waste